hashgraph/hedera-services/docs/design/services/token-service/alias-configuration.md

 - To support an Ethereum address for `CryptoTransfer` we will need to:
     - Change the implementation in the `AliasResolver.resolveInternalFungible` method, it already has some EVM address handling
     - Change the `AutoCreationLogic.create` to expect an alias that might not be key but a public address, and to charge all related hollow account created fees
-- The following table sums up all the ways a user will be able to create an account via `CryptoTransfer` to an alias:
+- The following table sums up all the ways a user will be able to create an account via `CryptoTransfer` to an alias (the last row is the newly added way of creating lazy accounts):

 | CryptoTransfer target      | Resulting synthetic CryptoCreateTransactionBody                                  | Resulting account in consensus node state        | Resulting entries in consensus node in-memory map     | Expected transaction record entries                                                                                                                                                                                                         |
 |----------------------------|----------------------------------------------------------------------------------|--------------------------------------------------|-------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|